OxfordHCC/calendar-orchestrator/core/README.md

 2. Request token from CSS to modify user's Pod

-3. Store information into database
+3. Store information into database / configuration

-   1. If running in node.js, it is stored as a JSON file `db.json`
+   1. Basic user information (list of users, etc) is stored as a JSON file `db.json`

       - Using JSON for prototying & data size is small

       - May need optimization in the future

-   2. (Deprecated) If otherwise, it is stored into a prisma database

-      - This is kept for now for historical reasons -- it used to be a part of the calendar main app

-      - Will be removed in the future because it does not fit orchestrator's role
+   2- User-side configuration (e.g. calendar URL) is stored into user's Pod (`calendar_orchestrator/config.ttl`)

 4- Update user calendar data in their Pods